moorepants/eme185/content/pages/projects.rst

 The following list of project proposals have been submitted by a variety industry, education, and research sponsors.
-You will have the opportunity to vote on your top three choices in the `CATME Team Maker survey
+You will have the opportunity to vote on your top five choices in the `CATME Team Maker survey
 <https://www.catme.org/login/>`_.
 The instructors will then pair a project to a
-team of 3 to 5 students based on the survey data.
+team of 4 to 5 students based on the survey data.
 Please take note of the following guidelines:

 - Be sure to note any additional requirements like sponsor location,